Cub Scout popcorn sales don't just raise money for your pack. They also give your Scout opportunities to practice important life skills.

-Most packs usually give prizes to boys depending on how much Cub Scout popcorn they sell.
-The prize your son wants can be his goal.
-Just make sure that it is something that he picks out by himself.
+Most packs usually give prizes to kids depending on how much Cub Scout popcorn they sell.
+The prize your child wants can be their goal.
+Just make sure that it is something that they pick out by themselves.

-Your Cub Scout might not make his goal, but I'll bet he works hard at trying to!
+Your Cub Scout might not make the goal, but I'll bet they work hard at trying to!

-Even if your son doesn't grow up to be a salesperson, persuasion skills are necessary for almost every job.
+Even if your Scout doesn't grow up to be a salesperson, persuasion skills are necessary for almost every job.

 (Side note: This is a huge pet peeve of mine.
-If a young boy is trying to sell you something that you don't want, just say “no.” Don't walk past him without even acknowledging him.)
+If a young Scout is trying to sell you something that you don't want, just say “no.” Don't walk past them without even acknowledging them.)

 So, they will get a lot of practice handling rejection.
 When we don't sell much Cub Scout popcorn, Grant will say, “It's a slow night,” but he usually doesn't complain about it.
 I think that's because he's been told no many times before, so he realizes that getting upset doesn't change anything.